aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 ## Test Configuration

 The test dataset consists of the TPC-H SF100 lineitem table (~600M rows, ~77GB), configured as an UNLOGGED table without indexes, constraints, or triggers.
-Testing was performed at eight parallelism degrees: 1, 2, 4, 8, 16, 32, 64, and 128.

 Both instances were tuned for bulk loading operations, with all durability features disabled, large memory allocations, and PostgreSQL 18's `io_uring` support enabled (configuration details in Appendix A).
 Despite this comprehensive optimization, it appears that lock contention emerges at high parallelism degrees, fundamentally limiting scalability.

-Each configuration was run only once, deviating from the standard practice of multiple runs with statistical reporting.
-This choice was made after preliminary tests showed minimal variation between successive runs, indicating stable and reproducible results.
-As the sole user on both instances during testing, environmental consistency was maintained.
+Testing was performed at eight parallelism degrees, executed sequentially in a progressive loading pattern: 1, 2, 4, 8, 16, 32, 64, and 128, with each step doubling to systematically increase load.
+Each configuration was run only once rather than following standard statistical practice of multiple runs with mean, standard deviation, and confidence intervals.
+This single-run approach was adopted after preliminary tests showed minimal variation between successive runs, indicating stable and reproducible results under these controlled conditions.

 ## OVH Infrastructure Setup